jacopofar/phaser-adventure-engine/README.md

-## A game

-A better title will come later maybe.
+## Phaserjs Tiled integration demo

-This project defines an engine to run an adventure game in the browser, and implements a game with it.
+This project defines an engine to run an adventure game in the browser, and implements a demo game with it.

+The "engine" is written in Typescript and uses Phaser.js 3.
+It can load Tiled maps and supports world files, directly performing chunk load/unload.
+Tiled objects are parsed to produce actors in the game (NPCs, items).

+Such a game can be completely static, or you can have a backend providing tiles and events on the fly.

+The game works on mobile and desktop, using multitouch or keyboard.

+Additionally, a Python validator is provided, based on JSONSchema.

 The game and the engine are kept separated, the game is in the _game\_\_ folder, the "engine", based on Phaser.js, is in the \_src_ folder.
 By replacing the game folder with another one, you can run another game.
 This is to later allow game generation using external scripts, or a backend to deliver generated content.

 ## Run locally

 Use `yarn install` and then `yarn run dev-serve` to run a local server that will compile and reload on change.

+## Tests

+Yep, there are test!
+Just use `yarn test` to see them.

 ## Dependencies